-- Continuation of a regional planning group representing the four municipalities, working with the Mercer County Regional Planning Commission, to oversee implementation of this Plan. - Designating responsibility to a new or existing agency to develop the plan to enhance the Shenango River on a regional basis. - Designating responsibility to a new or existing agency to foster regional cooperation to address the opportunity presented by the extent of vacant properties in the Region. - Increased intermunicipal cooperation in grantsmanship; staff utilization; recreation and other municipal services; regional promotion; and project planning, such as corridor enhancement plans and bicycle/pedestrian corridor plans.
+- Continuation of a regional planning group representing both municipalities, working with the Mercer County Regional Planning Commission, to oversee implementation of this Plan. - Designating responsibility to a new or existing agency to develop the plan to enhance the Shenango River on a regional basis. - Increased intermunicipal cooperation in grantsmanship; staff utilization; recreation and other municipal services; regional promotion; and project planning, such as corridor enhancement plans and regional park, open space, and recreation plans.

-Future Land Use and Housing Plan
+Chapter 8 Future Land Use and Housing Plan